Geraldineb1/Geraldineb1/README.md

 - 👋 Hi, I’m Geraldine Buxant.
-I'm a Business Analyst.
+I'm a Business/Functional Analyst.
-- 👀 I'm following evening classes in Computer Science.
+- 👀 I'm currently in the last Year of night classes in Computer Science.
-- 👀 I'm also a musician.
 - 🌱 I’m currently learning ASP.NET MVC, Auth0, Entity Framework, Figma.
+- 👀 I'm also a musician and a singer.

 <!---
  I’m interested in